Dynamic Model

 The extends attribute in the above XML code is used to indicate inheritance, such as: extends="xworker.doc.dyanmicmodel.examples.Person".

 The dynamic model is an object-oriented programming method.
-The model can be regarded as an object, and running a model can be regarded as executing the behavior of an object.
+The model can be regarded as an object.
+Running a model can be seen as executing the behavior of an object.

 1. In the dynamic model, the behavior of the model is also a model.
-To execute the behavior of the model, it needs to be converted into an action for execution.
+To execute this behavior of the model, it needs to be converted into an action for execution.

-2. When the model is converted into an action execution, the behavior whose name is run is executed.
+2. When the model is converted into an action for execution, the behavior of the model named run is executed.
 To execute the behavior of the model named run, go back to step 1.

 3. The above is an iterative process.
 To terminate the iteration, some models need to be executed directly by the engine instead of continuing to recursively execute the behavior named run.

-For example, the dynamic model engine of XWorker is implemented in Java, and the model whose class name is JavaAction is directly executed by the engine.
-Among them, the function of JavaAction is to execute a certain Java method, or to compile and execute the code given in the model.
+For example, the dynamic model engine of XWorker is implemented using Java, and the model with the class name JavaAction is directly executed by the engine.
+The function of JavaAction is to execute a Java method or compile and execute the code given in the model.

 5. Metamodel